What Is Thai Peanut Sauce?

 My mother made this on Sundays.
 Not for guests.
 For us.
 She kept the peanuts in a glass jar by the stove and when I heard her opening it, I knew.

 She never measured.
 The curry paste went in by eye.
 She would tilt her head to the left when the color looked right.
-I don’t know what she was listening for.
+I do not know what she was listening for.
 Something she knew that had no name.

 We ate the satay in the yard.
 The sauce went dark in the sun.
 My father would get the last of it, dragged out with his finger when he thought no one was watching.